Corner Detection and Image Overlay with Zynq-Based Hardware

-This example shows how to target a Harris corner detection algorithm to the Zynq® hardware using the Computer Vision Toolbox™ Support Package for Xilinx® Zynq-Based Hardware.
+This example shows how to target corner detection algorithm to the Zynq® hardware using the Vision HDL Toolbox™ Support Package for Xilinx® Zynq-Based Hardware.

 This example follows the algorithm development workflow that is detailed in the Developing Vision Algorithms for Zynq-Based Hardware example.
 If you have not already done so, please work through that example to gain a better understanding of the required workflow.

-This algorithm corresponds to the Vision HDL Toolbox example, Harris Corner Detection (Vision HDL Toolbox).
+This algorithm is based on the Vision HDL Toolbox example, Harris Corner Detection.
 With the Support Package for Zynq-Based Vision Hardware, you get a hardware reference design that allows for easy integration of your targeted algorithm in the context of a vision system.

 If you have not yet done so, run through the guided setup wizard portion of the Zynq support package installation.
 You might have already completed this step when you installed this support package.

 On the MATLAB Home tab, in the Environment section of the Toolstrip, click Add-Ons > Manage Add-Ons.
 Locate Vision HDL Toolbox Support Package for Xilinx Zynq-Based Hardware, and click Setup.

 The guided setup wizard performs a number of initial setup steps, and confirms that the target can boot and that the host and target can communicate.